-Constructed as worker housing for the Catoctin Furnace, this log house, now called the Reed-Stitely House, is a vernacular dwelling located south of Thurmont, in the village of Catoctin Furnace, in Frederick County.
+Constructed as worker housing for the Catoctin Furnace, this log house, now called the Hoke House, is a vernacular dwelling located south of Thurmont, in the village of Catoctin Furnace, in Frederick County.

-Erected ca.1820, it is made of log and reveals a simple, two-and-a-half story side-gabled plan (which may have originally been a one story with loft structure, the same as the other worker houses).
-Just as the Collier's Log House was raised to be a full 2 story structure, the Reed-Stitely House second floor was probably added some decades after construction, prior to 1923.
+Erected ca.1820, it is made of log and reveals a simple, two-story side-gabled plan.
 The exterior of the building, as viewed from the public right-of-way, retains a sufficient level of integrity to communicate its historical period and significance.